 8. Pitch your story

 i.
-Send email pitches.
+Send email pitches

 ii.
-Use a catchy subject line to reel readers in.
+Use a catchy subject line

 iii.
-Perform targeted pitching.
+Perform targeted pitching

 iv.
-Keep your pitch to 100-200 words at most.
+Keep your pitch concise

 vi.
-Follow up.
+Follow up

 9. Find other avenues